PnP-CM: Consistency Models as Plug-and-Play Priors for Inverse Problems: Introduction

-In this work, we propose \textbf{PnP-CM}, a novel framework that reinterprets consistency models (CMs) as proximal operators within a learned prior setting.
+\looseness=-1 In this work, we propose \textbf{PnP-CM}, a novel framework that reinterprets CMs as proximal operators within a learned prior setting.
 This perspective allows CMs to be seamlessly embedded into plug-and-play (PnP) optimization~\citep{venkatakrishnan2013plug}, combining their sampling efficiency with the convergence guarantees of PnP methods.
-Our solver builds on the alternating direction method of multipliers (ADMM), with enhancements to speed-up convergence while preserving theoretical guarantees.
+Our solver builds on the alternating direction method of multipliers (ADMM), with enhancements to speed-up convergence while preserving theoretical guarantees \cite{chan2016_PnP_ADMM}.
 Representative results of our method are shown in \figref{fig:overview}.
-Our main contributions are as follows: \begin{itemize}[leftmargin=*, itemsep=0em, topsep=0pt] \item We introduce \textbf{PnP-CM}, a PnP-ADMM solver that reinterprets consistency models (CMs) as proximal operators of a prior.
-This allows the use of conjugate gradient methods for data fidelity enabling fewer outer iterations.
-We further enhance the runtime of PnP-CM using Nesterov momentum, and controlled noise injection, while showing that they maintain the convergence properties of the baseline algorithm. \item We evaluate PnP-CM on LSUN Bedroom~\citep{yu2015lsun} and fastMRI~\citep{knoll2020fastmri_dataset-journal} for inpainting, super-resolution, Gaussian deblurring, and magnetic resonance imaging (MRI) reconstruction.
-To the best of our knowledge, this is the first work to train a consistency model directly for MRI. \item PnP-CM achieves state-of-the-art results in as few as four NFEs and produces meaningful outputs in just two steps, consistently outperforming comparison baselines in both quality and efficiency. \end{itemize}
+Our main contributions are: \begin{itemize}[leftmargin=*, itemsep=0em, topsep=0pt] \item We introduce \textbf{PnP-CM}, a PnP framework that reinterprets CMs as proximal operators of a prior.
+We further enhance the runtime of PnP-CM using controlled noise injection and momentum, while showing that they maintain the convergence properties of the baseline algorithm. \item We evaluate PnP-CM on natural image datasets such as LSUN Bedroom~\citep{yu2015lsun} and CelebA-HQ~\citep{karras2018progressive} across a range of linear and nonlinear inverse problems, achieving state-of-the-art results in as few as four NFEs and producing meaningful outputs in just two steps, consistently outperforming DM- and CM-based comparison baselines in both quality and efficiency. \item We demonstrate that CMs can be trained and applied to large-scale medical imaging for practical MRI reconstruction.
+By training a CM on fastMRI database~\citep{knoll2020fastmri_dataset-journal}, \emph{for the first time}, we show that PnP-CM achieves high-quality reconstructions in 4 NFEs, outperforming existing diffusion-based methods in both quality and speed. \end{itemize}